 The British Decluttering Style

 On the other hand, the English writer Deborah Robertson, author of the new book “Declutter” (Kyle Books), who transformed her own life by decluttering, now hopes to help and encourage others to do the same.
 Bursting with practical and relatable advice, her book injects enthusiasm, energy and some much-needed humour into the essential task of de-cluttering.
 With a refreshingly honest approach, Debora tackles the best ways to deal with domestic dilemmas, cluttered kitchens and crowded cupboards.
 She includes handy tips and tricks for the average time-poor person.
 Tasks are broken down into achievable goals and ‘quick fixes’, allowing even the busiest of people to create, maintain and achieve a tidy home.

 And it’s not just the home she works on.

-Debora also helps you to get rid of anxiety and kick-start productivity with the “Evening 15” rule: an easy evening routine to make mornings easier by completing just a few tasks such as folding some laundry; fix any packed lunches; put out clothes for the next day or wipe down the kitchen surfaces and sink.
+Debora also helps you to get rid of anxiety and kick-start productivity with the “Evening 15” rule: an easy evening routine to make mornings easier by completing just a few tasks such as folding some laundry; fixing any packed lunches; putting out clothes for the next day or wipe down the kitchen surfaces and sink.
 Last but not least, she suggests how to transform our lives following her “10 de-cluttering commandments“.
 Our favourite?

 Good enough is good enough.
 Banish the paralysing tyranny of perfectionism.
 Give yourself permission to do things imperfectly.
 Don’t set yourself up for failure by setting impossibly high standards.